Generic ibuprofen tablets are often brownish-red in color.

 It is best to take ibuprofen with food or milk to prevent stomach upset.
 If a dose is missed, it should be taken as soon as the patient remembers, unless it is close to the time to take the next dose.
 In that case, do not double up on doses — simply skip the missed one.

 Be careful when taking multiple medicines that they do not contain ibuprofen.
-Ibuprofen can be present in other medicines, including nonprescription cough and cold medicines, so combining them can cause patients to exceed the recommended dosage.
-The NIH notes that this is especially dangerous for children.
+Ibuprofen can be present in other medicines, including nighttime sleep aids, nonprescription cough and cold medicines, so combining them can cause patients to exceed the recommended dosage.
+The U.S. National Institutes of Health notes that this is especially dangerous for children.

 Do not take other NSAID drugs unless given permission by a doctor.
 Tell the doctor if you are taking aspirin, lithium, water pills, steroids, blood thinner or blood pressure medicine in addition to ibuprofen.